 Access: From Taipei Main Station, take the local train to Keelung Station.
 It’s a short walk from the station.

-6. Top things to do in Taipei Taiwan – Climb The Elephant Hike
+6. Climb The Elephant Hike

 The Elephant Hike in Taipei, also known as the Xiangshan Hiking Trail and/or the Nangang District Hiking Trail, is one of, if not the, most popular hiking trail in all of Taipei.
 It’s easily accessible from the city (quite close to Taipei 101!), which is a big plus for tourists who are staying within the confines of the concrete jungle but want to explore a bit of the greener side of Taipei.